fleetingnotes/fleeting-notes-website-md/publish/docs/sync/setup-local-file-sync.md

 ---
-title: "Setup local file sync"
+title: "Setup Local File Sync"
 date: 2022-12-22
 ---
 **Note**: Local file sync is **unavaiable on the web** due to browser restrictions